Are you moving to France to study and have been asked for a civil liability or “responsabilité civile” insurance certificate?

 Yes, civil liability insurance is mandatory and applies in many situations affecting students like you:

-- Renting accommodation: Your landlord will likely request proof of insurance including civil liability coverage.
+- Renting accommodation: Your landlord will likely request proof of insurance, including coverage for civil liability.
 You typically need to show this certificate when signing your lease and every year at contract renewal.

-- School & University enrollment: Most language schools and universities in France require a civil liability insurance certificate to process your application.
+- School enrollment: Many schools and universities in France require a civil liability insurance to process your application.

 - Sports clubs: Many sports clubs require proof of civil liability since accidents can happen during training, competitions, or events.